adithyathejas/foodOrderApp/README.md

-this is a basic food order app front end wherr you can choose products and quantiy and order
+this is a basic food order app front end where you can choose products and quantiy and order